buddycloud/buddycloud.com/slate/source/includes/_posts.md

 #Posts

+To create new content, your users post to a [channel-node](#Channel-Nodes).

-When a user posts to a channel's node, the new post is are automaticaly
+New post is are automaticaly:

 * pushed to the channel's online followers
 * spooled up for the channel's offline followers
 * pushed to the server's firehose